 If you remove the cover inside the freezer and find the coils completely filled with frost, take everything out of the freezer and fridge, unplug it and let it thaw for 24 to 48 hours.
 Keep a few towels handy to soak up water that may leak onto the floor.
 When all the frost is melted away, plug the fridge back in.
 If it works, the problem may be a defrost timer, defrost heater or defrost thermostat.
 Replacing these parts isn’t difficult, but figuring out which is faulty requires troubleshooting that we won’t cover here.
 Call a pro if you suspect a problem with these parts.

-Replace the condenser fan
+Replace the Fan

 Pull the fridge away from the wall, unplug it and remove the thin panel on the back near the bottom to access the compressor and condenser fan.
 Next plug the fridge in and wait for the compressor to come on.
 The fan should also come on.
 If the compressor runs but the fan doesn’t, or if the fan is noisy, you need a new fan.
 If neither runs and the compressor is hot, unplug the fridge and point a fan or a hair dryer set to “no heat” at the compressor.
 Wait for the compressor to cool and try again.
 If the compressor runs but the fan doesn’t, the fan is bad.
-Unplug the refrigerator and replace the fan (Photos 5 and 6).
+Unplug the refrigerator and replace the fan (project directions below).
 If neither runs, then you may need a new relay or compressor.
 Call an appliance repair technician to find out.